RustPython/RustPython/README.md

 # Code organization

-    - parser: python lexing, parsing and ast
+    - `parser`: python lexing, parsing and ast
-    - vm: python virtual machine
+    - `vm`: python virtual machine
-    - src: using the other subcrates to bring rustpython to life.
+    - `src`: using the other subcrates to bring rustpython to life.

-The files in the top level directory are from [windelbouwman/rspython][rspython] which contains an implementation of the parser and vm in `src/`
+    - `docs`: documentation (work in progress)

-An alternative implementation of python virtual machine that are compatible with CPython parser are from [shinglyu/RustPython][rustpython] and is located in the `VM/` folder.
+    - `py_code_object`: CPython bytecode to rustpython bytecode convertor (work in progress)

-We are in the process of merging the two implementation to form a single implementation.
+    - `tests`: integration test snippets

 # Community